antonioalmeida/get-shit-done/README.md

  * Web attacks prevention (XSS, SQL injection, Path Traversal, Bcrypt,Session Fixation, etc)

 ## Technologies
-* SQLITE database where data about users and to-do lists is stored.
+* SQLITE database where data about users and to-do lists is stored;
-* HTML and CSS to create the application design.
+* Sass as a CSS preprocessor;
-* PHP as an intermediate bridge between the webpages and the data from the database.
+* PHP as an intermediate bridge between the webpages and the data from the database;
 * Javascript/AJAX to enhance the user experience.

 ## Gallery